Mose-Kali/WinASM/README.md

 Wait Time millseconds before next command
 ### Windows Commands
 ##### MSG ${Text} ${Title} ${x} ${y} ${Type} ${Timewait}(3.0 Supports $ operator,2.0 Supports # operator,1.0 only supports const value)
-It will pop a messagebox with Msg as message and Title as box title with a type on point (x,y).The messagebox will wait Timewait millseconds and desappear.\n
+It will pop a messagebox with Msg as message and Title as box title with a type on point (x,y).The messagebox will wait Timewait millseconds and desappear.
 Types:1(Error Icon),2(Infomation Icon),3(Attention Icon),4(Question Icon)
 ##### IMG ${x} ${y} ${Timewait} ${ImgPath}
 It will load a bmp image(BMP file only!!!)and show it in a dialog on point(x,y).It will disappear when Timewait millseconds past.